sore0159/devblog/devlog.md

+2017 08 06

+Archive pages for posts are operational, as well as template-based index file creation.
+I might want to include the whole text of the most recent post on the main page?

+Next big step is adding navigation to post pages, including tag-based navigation.
+Design is proceeding; happy with the minimalist style but not sure about the colors.

+After navigation, I think it'll be time to work on content (index, about, and posts themselves).

 2017 08 05

 Overhauling the project after deciding on a completely static site, using github pages for now.
 This extremely simplifies a lot of the design considerations.